 - Connect the AC power cord to Hilo and to a quality, surge-protected AC power source.
 Check the Power and Safety section of this manual for additional information. - Connect cables from Hilo to whatever audio devices Hilo will be connected to.
 These could include powered speakers, mixing consoles, power amps, microphone pre-amps, effects processors, etc. - Make sure volumes are turned down on connected equipment to avoid excessive level being sent to the equipment during setup. - If the context of use is as a standalone AD/DA converter that will not be connected to a computer, skip ahead to section 5, and, in particular, section 5.3.4: Routing. - If using Hilo with a Mac or PC computer, follow the installation procedure below.

 3.5 Computer Set Up

 Lynx Drivers and firmware updaters are updated regularly.
-The most current versions can be easily downloaded from the Lynx Website: www.lynxstudio.com Support Downloads.
-Make sure that you choose LT-TB or Hilo Thunderbolt as the "Product".
+The most current versions can be easily downloaded from the Lynx Website: www.lynxstudio.com Downloads > Hilo 2 > Drivers.